openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   When the client does not have permission to modify the path specified by the operation - `PermissionDenied (7)`.
 *   When the operation specifies a path that cannot be parsed by the target - `InvalidArgument (3)`.
 In this case, the `message` field of the `Error` message specified SHOULD specify human-readable text indicating that the path could not be parsed.
 *   When the operation is an update or replace operation that corresponds to a path that is not valid - `NotFound (5)`.
 In this case the `message` field of the `Error` message specified SHOULD specify human-readable text indicating the path that was invalid.
 *   When the operation is an update or replace operation that includes an invalid value within the `Update` message specified - `InvalidArgument (3)`.
-This error SHOULD be used in cases where the payload specifies scalar values that do not correspond to the correct schema type,
+This error SHOULD be used in cases where the payload specifies scalar values that do not correspond to the correct schema type.
 * When the client specifies a payload utilising an encoding that is not supported by the target (e.g., JSON) - `Unimplemented (12)` SHOULD be used to indicate that the encoding is not supported.

 ## 3.5 Subscribing to Telemetry Updates